 Other interesting information:

-There are 28 Sergeants, 15 Color Sergeants, 13 Staff Sergeants including 2 Sergeant Majors, 1 dog, and 1 unknown Sergeant (name being cut-off in the picture);
+There are 28 Sergeants, 15 Color Sergeants, 13 Staff Sergeants including 2 Sergeants Major, 1 dog, and 1 unknown Sergeant (name being cut-off in the picture);

-Color Sergeants are what we now call Company Sergeant Majors although the Companies were less than half the size of a modern day 120 soldier Company.
-In 1886 a Company normally had around 50 soldiers and one or two officers.
+Color Sergeants are what we now call Company Sergeants Major although the Companies were less than half the size of a modern day 120 soldier Company.
+In 1886 a Company normally had around 50 soldiers, two Officers and two or three Sergeants.
 The regiment at the time consisted of at least 10 companies;

 30 sergeants have NW Canada 1885 medals;